RISC-KC/basic_rv32s/guidelines/development_log.md

 At the RTL level, running Simulation and Synthesis in Vivado surfaces far more information and errors than writing with iverilog.
 From the reports, quite a few blocks were being synthesized into latches, and beyond that I’ll need to set timing constraints and then fix any timing violations that those constraints don’t eliminate.
-I should learn more about handling the .xdc file…
+I should learn more about handling the .xdc file...

 The roadmap is now: